-- Away from the beach lie vast areas of untouched jungle and forested hills, which are best viewed from a hot air balloon.
-As the morning mist lifts, take in the panoramic views of jungle clad mountains and meandering rivers, dotted with temples; the coastline in the distance.
+The activities on offer in Ngapali fit its relaxed ambiance very well.
+There are snorkelling opportunities, a reasonable golf course, boat trips to deserted islands, and several nearby villages where you can see traditional artisans in action - clay pottery in Kinmaw and hand weaving in Thandwe.
+Away from the beach lie vast areas of untouched jungle and forested hills, which are particularly spectacular when viewed from a hot air balloon.
+As the morning mist lifts, take in the panoramic views of jungle-clad mountains and meandering rivers, a landscape dotted with temples, and the pristine coastline in the distance.